 Computer Science Employers in Georgia

-- UPS: Headquartered in Atlanta, the world’s largest multinational package delivery company must keep its enormous supply chain running like clockwork.
-CS professionals ensure the efficiency of the process by assisting with code reviews, data analysis, and developing software platforms.
+- UPS: Headquartered in Atlanta, the world's largest multinational package delivery company must keep its enormous supply chain running like clockwork.
+Computer science professionals ensure the efficiency of this process by assisting with code reviews and data analysis, and developing software platforms.

 - Rev.io: This company helps businesses of all sizes with usage-based billing needs and customer management systems.
 Computer science majors, like those enrolled in online computer science programs in Georgia, have the problem-solving skills to support Rev.io with analytics, business informatics, and software design.
 They also work in collaboration with data miners, product managers, computer programmers, and database architects.

 - Manhattan Associates: Led by its research and development team, this company provides scalable supply chain solutions.
-Leaning on the expertise of operations research analysts, coders, and other CS professionals, Manhattan carries out optimization, tuning, and validation of data on new and existing products.
+Leaning on the expertise of operations research analysts, coders, and other computer science professionals, Manhattan carries out optimization, tuning, and validation of data on new and existing products.